HSwMS Sköld: Design and description

 and Lieutenant John Christian d'Ailly.
-Sköld measured 31.93 m long overall and had a beam of 6.81 m.
+The ship measured 31.93 m long overall and had a beam of 6.81 m.
 She had a draft of 2.31 m and displaced 250 t.
 Her crew initially numbered 40 officers and men, but it was reduced to 29 when the rowing mechanism was removed early in the ship's career.

 Sköld's most unusual feature was that John Ericsson designed, and had built in New York City, a combined hand and steam propulsion system.
 Seats for 24 rowers were placed in front of the steam engine and boiler and the rowers used levers and a crank connected to the propeller shaft to turn it fast enough to move the ship at a speed of 1.5 kn.
 The ship also had a single horizontal 2-cylinder steam engine that was powered by a single semi-circular fire-tube boiler.
 The monitor had a maximum speed under steam of 4 kn.

 The ship was briefly armed with a single 267 mm M/66 smoothbore gun, mounted in a long, fixed, oval-shaped turret, before being rearmed in 1870 with a 240 mm M/69 rifled breech loader.
 The M/69 gun weighed 14670 kg and fired projectiles at a muzzle velocity of 397 m/s.
 At its maximum elevation of 7.5° the gun had a range of 3500 m.
 During the late 1870s Sköld received a 10-barreled 12.17 mm M/75 machine gun designed by Helge Palmcrantz.
 The machine gun weighed 115 kg and had a rate of fire of 500 rounds per minute.
 Its projectiles had a muzzle velocity of 386 m/s and a maximum range of 900 m.

 Sköld had a complete waterline armor belt of wrought iron that was 64 mm thick.
 The deck was 13 mm thick.
 The gun turret's armor was 220 mm thick on its face and 93 mm on the sides and rear.
 The conning tower protruded from the top of the turret and was protected by 178 mm of armor.

-The name, Sköld, is Swedish for 'Shield'.